Beryl-Jingxin/PyExoCross/docs/source/nonlte.md

 ``QNsRotLabel``: Please provide rotational quantum number labels seperated by ``,``.

+For ExoMol and ExoAtom input, these labels use the metadata-derived short names, for example `Herzberg:n1` should be written as `n1`.
+The `QNslabel` and `QNsformat` rows in examples are optional overrides for custom or legacy files.

 ## Temperatures

 ``Tvib``: Please provide vibrational temperatures in unit of K.